Bjarni Viðarsson: Club career

 Bjarni Viðarsson joined Everton from Icelandic side FH Hafnarfjörður in the summer of 2004.
 He has spent the majority of his time with the academy side and the reserves, before training with the first team.
 He was an unused substitute in the 2–0 defeat to Newcastle United at St. James' Park in late February 2006.
 One month later he signed his first professional contract at Everton, signing a two-year deal.

 On 5 February 2007 he joined AFC Bournemouth on loan for a month.
-Viðarsson was deployed not in his natural center midfield position, by manager Kevin Bond, but on the left of midfield.
+Bjarni was deployed not in his natural center midfield position, by manager Kevin Bond, but on the left of midfield.
 He scored one goal against Oldham Athletic in his spell with Bournemouth before he was recalled by Everton because of an injury to Tim Cahill.

 Bjarni made his senior debut for Everton on 20 December 2007 as a substitute in the UEFA Cup, away to AZ.

-On 29 January 2008, it was announced that Bjarni Viðarsson would join Dutch side FC Twente on loan.
+On 29 January 2008, it was announced that Bjarni would join Dutch side FC Twente on loan.

 On 14 May 2008, he signed for Twente on a permanent basis.

-In the summer of 2009, Bjarni Vidarsson signed a four-year deal to sign for Belgium Jupiler League Team Roeselare, making his debut in a 5–1 defeat to Gent.
+In the summer of 2009, Bjarni signed a four-year deal to sign for Belgium Jupiler League Team Roeselare, making his debut in a 5–1 defeat to Gent.

 He once again transferred, this time to KV Mechelen in Summer 2010.

 On 3 August 2012, he signed a four-year deal with the Danish club, Silkeborg IF.